 College-bound student athletes will need to meet more rigorous academic rules to receive a scholarship at NCAA Division I colleges or universities.
 A student who enters a NCAA Division I college or university on or after August 1, 2016 (entered ninth grade 2012-2013), will need to meet new academic rules in order to receive athletics aid (scholarship), practice, or compete during their first year.
 The changes include the following:

-- Minimum core-course GPA of 2.300 required - Change in GPA and test-score index (sliding scale) - Ten core courses required before the seventh semester of the senior year
+- Minimum core-course GPA of 2.300 required - Change in GPA and test-score index (sliding scale) - Ten core courses required before the seventh semester of the senior yearMust have 2 years of the same foreign language